gw-ece1125-f2015/lab02/README.md

 -42.000000
 ```

 In the above, the cat command prints out the contents of the dcc-input-01.txt file.
 When that file is used as an input, to the dcc.example command, it outputs -42.
 That is becuase the input file contains the command to compute (4 + 3) * (2 - 8) and print the result.
+You should try the same with the other example input files.

 # Compilation
 You are also provided with a Makefile that lets you build your program more easily.
 You can invoke it by running make from the command-line.